Smallpox is a serious disease that is easily passed from person to person (contagious). It is caused by a virus.

-If athe smallpox vaccine is given within 1-4 days after a person is exposed to the disease, it may prevent illness or make the illness less severe.
+The smallpox vaccine may prevent illness or lessen symptoms if it is given within 1 - 4 days after a person is exposed to the disease.
 Once symptoms have started, treatment is limited.

-There is no drug specifically for treating smallpox.
-Sometimes antibiotics are given for infections that may occur in people who have smallpox.
+There is no specific drug for treating smallpox.
+Antibiotics may be given for infections that occur in people who have smallpox.
 Taking antibodies against a disease similar to smallpox (vaccinia immune globulin) may help shorten the duration of the disease.

-People who have been diagnosed with smallpox and everyone they have come into close contact with need to be isolated immediately.
-They need to receive the vaccine and be monitored.
+People who have been diagnosed with smallpox and people they have been in close contact with need to be isolated right away.
+They will need to receive the vaccine and be watched closely.

-In the past, this was a major illness with the risk of death as high as 30%.
+In the past, this was a major illness.
+The risk of death was as high as 30%.

 - Arthritis and bone infections